 - High mold shrinkage and poor UV resistance.

-These PVC pipes are used for various purposes like cold water service, internal/external water supply systems, water mains, rain-water harvesting systems, and soil-waste pipe systems, etc.
+This PVC pipe is used for various purposes like cold water service, internal/external water supply systems, water mains, rain-water harvesting systems, and soil-waste pipe systems, etc.

 The whole range of injection-molded matching fitting and specials are readily available.